theromis/ng-master-detail/README.md

 # ng-master-detail + dark mode

 A quick experiment and demo of a responsive `master-detail` component in angular.
+This is a companion repo for the [following blog post](https://medium.com/@blewpri/angular-8-responsive-master-detail-3b4d591b3294).

 ![Drag Racing](README.png)